 Research is key to cross-cultural recruiting.
 You must get to know your area!

 Find out what’s in your area in terms of diversity and communities.

-Then do your research, it’s ok not to know everything.
-It’s not ok to make assumptions and guess.
+Then do your research.
+It’s ok not to know everything.
+It’s not ok to make assumptions and guesses.

 You must have some cultural capital in hand as you step out.
 There really is no excuse with internet sites, blogs, Facebook and articles at hand.

 Get Out Of Your Comfort Zone!